DavidKwon91/MathematicsBehindAlgorithms/AUROC/AUROC.md

 #### 1 is always positive, for example, "not Fraud", "not Disease", or some one of binary value that has more obs than the obs of the other factor levels.

-#### 0 is always negarive, for example, "Fraud", "Disease", or some one of binary value that has less obs than the obs of the other factor levels.
+#### 0 is always negative, for example, "Fraud", "Disease", or some one of binary value that has less obs than the obs of the other factor levels, which we might want to predict well.

 #### Thorough CV process and tuning parameters have been skipped since this will focus on ROC and AUC